wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.7.1 =
+Upgrade to fix minor bugs, view new section how-to page, and new stats on main page.

 = 0.7 =
 Upgrade to fix minor bugs, view new how-to page, and new stats on main page.